jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (bb) does not include an electoral official who has been appointed as a Deputy Electoral Commissioner or Returning Officer; and
     (c) does not include any person to whom subsection (2) or subsection (3) applies; and (d) does not include—
-      (i) any person by reason of his or her holding an office for which salary is payable under the Members of Parliament (Remuneration and Services) Act 2013; or
+      (i) any person by reason of his or her holding an office for which salary is payable under Part 4 of the Parliament Act 2025; or
       (ii) any person by reason of his or her being employed in any of His Majesty's forces except the Royal New Zealand Navy, the Regular Force of the New Zealand Army, or the Regular Air Force of the Royal New Zealand Air Force; or
       (iii) any person remunerated by fees or commission and not by wages or salary
   - **Registrar** , in relation to any district, means the Registrar of Electors appointed for that district under section 22; and includes his or her deputy